The Husafell Stone Challenge

 - Awesome Day Here at the Gym Yesterday

 This entry was posted on Thursday, September 16th, 2010 at 10:47 pm and is filed under athletic strength training lift odd objects, feats of strength, strongman feats, strongman training for athletes, strongman training log stone tire farmer.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson